-- 1) Students will be supplied with the following clinical equipment during Year 1 of their didactic education:
+- 1. Students will be supplied with the following clinical equipment during Year 1 of their didactic education:

 - a.
 Gait belt

 - b.
 Goniometer

-- d.
+- c.
 Pen light

-- e.
+- d.
 Reflex hammer

-- f.
+- e.
 Sphygmomanometer

-- g.
+- f.
 Stethoscope

-- h.
+- g.
 Tape measure

-- 2) Students will be responsible for the cost of replacing this equipment should it be lost or damaged.
+- 2. Students will be responsible for the cost of replacing this equipment should it be lost or damaged.

-- 3) Students are responsible for providing all other necessary equipment including but not limited to:
+- 3. Students are responsible for providing all other necessary equipment including but not limited to:

 - a.
 Pocket notebook or planner

 - b.
 Black ink pen

 - c.
 Watch (digital or with second hand)